orbitartprint/bballorbit/src/blog/content/zoom-action.md

     </p>
     <p class="text-base leading-relaxed mb-2">
       Add constraints like rotating positions or limiting the playable space to increase creativity and decision speed.
-      This drill connects directly with the <em>Constraint Led Approach (CLA)</em>, making it ideal for modern player development.
+      This drill connects directly with the <em>Constraints-Led Approach (CLA)</em>, making it ideal for modern player development.
     </p>
   </div>
 </div>